germaniumhq/adhesive/README.md

 =========

 Workspaces are just a way of interacting with a system, running commands, and writing/reading files.
-Currently only `LocalLinuxWorkspace` and `DockerWorkspace` are implemented.
+Currently there’s support for:

+-   the local system

+-   docker containers

+-   kubernetes

+-   remote SSH connections

 When starting `adhesive` allocates a default workspace folder in the configured temp location (implicitly `/tmp/adhesive`).
 The `Workspace`